• A Comforting Card Tutorial for Difficult Times

 4. Make a Wreath Border

 Next, use the “Midcentury Wreath” concept from the Simple Illustrated Wreath Worksheet to surround half of the calligraphy circle.
-Make sure you don’t write between the outer circle and the inner circle!
+Take care not to write between the outer circle and the inner circle guidelines.

 A Comforting Card Tutorial for Tough Times

-This step is going to be easiest to create with a straight pen and a medium-flex nib like the Nikko G.
+This step is going to be easiest to do with a straight pen and a medium-flex nib like the Nikko G.

 Stop once you’ve made half of a wreath.